create3000/x_ite/docs/_posts/reference/scene-services.md

 #### **profile**: ProfileInfo | null

 A reference to the ProfileInfo object used by this execution context.
 A value of `null` implies profile `Full`.
-This property is read only.
+This property is read-only.

 #### **components**: ComponentInfoArray

 A reference to the ComponentInfoArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **worldURL**: string

 A string containing the URL of this execution context.
-This property is read only.
+This property is read-only.

 #### **baseURL**: string

 A string containing the URL against which relative URLs are resolved.
-This property is read only.
+This property is read-only.

 #### **units**: UnitInfoArray

 A reference to the UnitInfoArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **namedNodes**: NamedNodesArray

 A reference to the NamedNodesArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **importedNodes**: ImportedNodesArray

 A reference to the ImportedNodesArray object used by this execution context.
-This property is read only.
+This property is read-only.

 #### **rootNodes**: MFNode